alexallmont/pydiffsol/README.md

 The python path is hard-coded in `launch.json` to `.venv/bin/activate` (this is the default when running `uv` in macos or Linux).
 If you have pip-installed to a different location or running on Windows, you need to edit `launch.json`.

-## Licenses

-This wheel bundles `libunwind.1.dylib` from LLVM, licensed under the Apache 2.0 License with LLVM exceptions, and `libzstd.1.dylib` from the Zstandard project, licensed under the BSD 3-Clause License.
-See `LICENSE.libunwind` and `LICENSE.zstd` for details.